Outwood Academy City: Sheffield City Grammar School

+In 1941 it was renamed the Sheffield City Grammar School and continued at the city centre site until 1964.

 A reporter, writing about the City Grammar School in "Yorkshire Life" magazine, in 1960 commented, "... to me it is one of the city's most interesting schools ... it was co-educational at a time when it was considered revolutionary for the sexes to mingle in class ... there is a solid, down-to-earth atmosphere about it that fits the character of the city, and its pupils have the friendliness and assurance one expects from Sheffield's hard-working, self-respecting citizens ... ".

-CGS continued at the city centre site until 19 February 1964 when the first assembly was held for the 760 pupils at the newly completed, £300,000, Stradbroke Road premises.
+On 19 February 1964, the first assembly was held for the 760 pupils at the newly completed, £300,000, Stradbroke Road premises.
 (Sheffield City Council data for 1959/60 had evaluated the cost of the Orchard Lane buildings and furniture, at that time, to be £80,121 14s.
 3d.).

 The City School

+In 1969, after becoming a comprehensive, the school was renamed The City School.

 In 2007 Ofsted put the school into special measures, but following a June 2008 inspection this decision was rescinded.
 In 2012 the school was again placed into special measures.
 David Lack took over as a temporary headteacher.

+Outwood Academy City

+In 2014 the school was renamed `Outwood Academy City` and became part of the Outwood Grange Academies Trust.